-Part Two: Construction and Materials in Fin Design
+Part 2 - Construction and Materials in Surfboard Fin Design

 The same way surfboard combinations and design are endless, so are surfboard fin combinations and choices.
 It’s only through experimentation that the best performing fins are going to be found and with so many aspects like materials, construction, cores and design able to be adjusted, it’s no wonder great discoveries are still being made.

 However, while experimentation and innovation are great, there are also some proven design aspects that have stood the test of time, and some things we’ve learned to look for when we’re matching our fins with our surfboards